 What is the STI program?
-The Corporate Bonus Plan ("CBP") provides certain employees with the potential to receive an annual bonus if they satisfy specific annual objectives and targets that are pre-determined by the Board.
-Potential incentives available to be earned under the CBP range between 10% and 200% of an employee's base salary depending on the employee's role and actual performance achieved.
+The Corporate Bonus Plan ("CBP") provides certain employees with the potential to receive an annual bonus if they satisfy specific annual objectives and targets that are pre-determined by the Board. employee's base salary depending on the employee's The actual bonus that an employee will receive under Potential incentives available to be earned under the CBP range between 10% and 200% of an employee's base salary depending on the employee's role and actual performance achieved.
 The actual bonus that an employee will receive under the CBP (if any) will vary depending on the Company's and the individual's performance against the relevant objectives and targets, as detailed more fully below.
 Who participates in the STI program?
 Approximately 190 senior employees participated in the CBP in 2011.